-Currency in Iceland to Icelandic króna (ISK).
-For 10 US dollars you can get 1.4 thousand Icelandic krónur.
-For 100 US dollars you can get 14 thousand Icelandic krónur.
-And the other way: For 100 Icelandic krónur you can get 0.745 US dollars.
+Currency in Iceland Icelandic króna (ISK).
+For 10 US dollars you can get 1.22 thousand Icelandic krónur.
+For 100 US dollars you can get 12.2 thousand Icelandic krónur.
+And the other way around: For 100 Icelandic krónur you can get 0.821 US dollars.

 Summing up different expenses, it can be concluded that it is generally more expensive in Iceland than in United States.
-Food and basic products are more expensive about 18%.
-In restaurants it will be more expensive by 39%.
-And the cost of living is higher in Iceland around 5.4%.
-In the case of sport and entertainment our expenses can be higher by 46%.
+Food and basic products are more expensive in 39%.
+In restaurants, it will be more expensive by 61%.
+And the cost of living is higher in Iceland around 17%.
+In the case of sports and entertainment, our expenses can be higher by 44%.

 See also how prices have changed in previous years: Price changes in previous years in Iceland